KIodine/pygame-raiden/README.md

 # pygame-raiden
-A Raiden-like implement by pygame.
+A Raiden-like implementation by pygame.

+Requirements:
+    python 3.x,
+    pygame 1.9.2